osisoft/PI-Interface-Emerson-DeltaV-Batch-Docs/content/pi-event-frames-interface-manager/server-information-tab.md

 The PI Asset server and PI Asset Framework database are displayed in the **Host and Database** (/AFHOST and /AFDATABASE) field.
 Click **Select Asset server** to open the Select Database window to choose an alternative server.

-To create a new element in Asset Framework with PI point references as attributes, select **Enable Batch Interface Element** and click **Select Parent Element** to choose a location for the element.
-If the element already exists in the parent, the new element will not be created.
+Select the **Enable Batch Interface Element** check box to create a new element that contains the Interface Health Tag information.

+Interface Health Tags collect batch statistics for the interface, such items as process time for unirecords or the number of unirecords in a batch.
+Elements are created with the following naming convention: *(InterfaceInstanceName)_(InterfaceID)*_BatchStatistics.

+Click **Select Parent Element** to open a dialog box to search for a parent to host the new element.
+After locating the parent, select OK to return to the Server Information tab.

 Under **Enable Auto Check In**, select from the following options: